 Which vaccine should I get?

 The short answer is that you should take the first vaccine that becomes available to you.
 The Moderna and Pfizer vaccines have been shown to reduce severe disease from COVID-19 in about 90–95% of people.
-The single-shot Johnson & Johnson vaccine so far appears to protect about 85% percent from severe disease.
+The single-shot Johnson & Johnson vaccine has been shown to protect about 85% percent from severe disease.
 Regardless of these percentages, the most important takeaway is that all three of these vaccines are highly effective in rendering COVID-19 into milder cases.
 In other words, even at an estimated 85% overall effectiveness, the Johnson & Johnson vaccine is just as good as Moderna and Pfizer vaccines at preventing the kind of serious illness that leads to hospitalization or death.

 I had COVID-19.
 Do I need to get vaccinated?

 Yes, according to recommendations from the CDC, since there are still unknowns around re-infection (especially with the Delta variant) and how long immunity lasts.
 If you were treated for COVID-19 with monoclonal antibodies or convalescent plasma, however, speak to your healthcare provider, as some timing restrictions exist.

 What side effects might I expect?